TangmereCottage/OpenLog_Artemis/README.md

 #define SD_FAT_TYPE 3 // SD_FAT_TYPE = 0 for SdFat/File, 1 for FAT16/FAT32, 2 for exFAT, 3 for FAT16/FAT32 and exFAT.

 ```

+Once the sketch compiles, you can generate the binary via `Export compiled Binary`, which you can then upload with the 'Artemis Firmware Upload GUI' per above instructions.

 License Information
 -------------------